bhavukchawla/courses/installation/install-confluent-kafka.md

 ```

 #### Configure Kafka
-Let’s configure Kafka for a minimum install with 1 Kafka Broker, 1 Topic.
+Let’s configure Kafka for One Kafka Broker and One Topic.

-Navigate to your Kafka installation

-Kafka Broker

 Edit the file server.properties
 ```bash